-We received feedback about the practice from 24 people.
+We received feedback about the practice from three people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were courteous, helpful and attentive.
+They told us staff were professional, helpful and caring.

-They said that options were discussed, explanations given and said their dentist listened to them.
+They said that they were given a full explanation of the procedure and costs, and said their dentist listened to them and answered any questions they may have.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.